Jesstella/hgca_survey/README.md

 ### Notes for SS20_gaia_search
 - At this stage the Gaia search only retrieves how many companions the star has and not the data file, although this will be updated in time.
 - NB: Querying of the targets can take time and the user should be prepared for this.

+### Notes for SS20_accelerations
+- Code based on acceleration code written by Elena Mitra.